cingularities/cingularities/README.md

 # Hello 🌳
 ## Research
+Data modeling and statistical analysis of environmental systems.

 Specialize in using remote sensing and other geospatial data for natural resource research at different spatial scales within reproducible and automated scripts.
 Data modeling and statistical analysis of environmental systems.
 ### Roles